 The University is required to fund benefit costs not fully met by the employees' contributions and the University's matching contributions.
-Pursuant to the March 31, 2014 actuarial valuation, the University has been required to make additional overmatching and deficit reduction contributions of 3.10% and 3.44% of pensionable earnings respectively.
+Pursuant to the March 31, 2018 actuarial valuation, the University has been required to make additional overmatching contributions of 3.25% of pensionable earnings (2018 - 3.27%) and another \$2.8 million (2018 - \$3.4 million) in deficit reduction contributions.